Who is this course for?

 What can I go on to do?

-The Institute offers a number of award bearing and short courses in the field of local history and archaeology.
+The Institute offers a number of award bearing and short courses in the study of medieval England, and archaeology.
 For further information about the courses we offer please visit the Archaeology and History subject pages of our website.